 So, you’ve been arrested and convicted of a crime, but you’ve done your time and even gotten an expungement — or wiping your record clean of said criminal charges.
 But what does that mean for you going forward?

-Here’s a breakdown of what an expungement means for you.
+From our Oklahoma team of defense attorneys at Jacqui Ford Law, here’s a breakdown of what an expungement means for you.

 Who can see my record after an expungement?